4/17/07 Etruscan Phrases showing Etruscan conjugation and declension patterns and vocabulary. Translation of short inscriptions.

 CHIANA declines as CHIANE at TC109.

-AD-1 MI MAMAR CE SPE Le THIE NAS [Translation: to myself (It. mi) Mamar to us (It. ce) the expectation/hope or forboding there of the days (L. dies-ei, m.) born ( L. nascor-i, natos and [gnatus)] Note: Mamar may be Mermerus, the elder son of Medea and Jason or possibly the grandson.
+AD-1 MI MAMAR CES FEL THIE NAS [Translation: to myself (It. mi) Mamar I stop (stop, cease (L. ceso-are) the great of the days (L. dies-ei, m.) born ( L. nascor-i, natos and [gnatus); or possibly the great Thienas, Dienas, person's name.]
+Note: Mamar may be Mermerus, the elder son of Medea and Jason or possibly the grandson.
 Medea was gifted in making poisons.
 Medea and Jason had two sons, Pheres and Mermerus who were abandoned by Medea at the altar of Hera after her murder of Corinth's king and his daughter.
 The two children had innocently carried a poisoned robe to the king's daughter, Glauce.
 The Corinthians stoned the two children to death.
 The art of making poison was passed down to the son of Pheres, Mermerus, who was the king of Thesprotian Ephyra.
 He passed the art down to his son Ilus.
 Ilus, king of Ephyra, refused to sell arrow poison to the young Odysseus.

-Script AF (left) Pillaster, tomb of the Clautie, Care, 4th Cent.
+Script AF (left) Pillaster, tomb of the Clautie, Caere, 4th Cent.
 B.C.

 AF-1 LARIS